openai-php/client/README.md

 composer require openai-php/client
 ```

-If your project does not already include a PSR-18 client make sure the `php-http/discovery` composer plugin is allowed to run or install a client manually:
+Ensure that the `php-http/discovery` composer plugin is allowed to run or install a client manually if your project does not already have a PSR-18 client integrated.
 ```bash
 composer require guzzlehttp/guzzle
 ```